uviclibraries/h5p/images-interactive.md

 ### Image Slider
 Follow steps 1-5 under the Memory game activity but search for **Image Slider** instead.
-1. Next title your project as **Red Fruit Examples** and use the images you already downloaded in the Memory activity.
+1. Title your project as **Red Fruit Examples** and use the images you already downloaded in the Memory activity.
 2. Here are the images again
    - [strawberry](https://www.pexels.com/photo/red-and-orange-apple-fruit-102104/){:target="_blank"},
    - [apple](https://www.pexels.com/search/red%20apple/){:target="_blank"},